 A+ Summer High School challenges rising 9th and 10th-grade students with high-level academic activities that develop the skills needed for high school success and achievement.
 Over the course of seven days, students will attend classes in advanced argumentative writing, critical reading, and logic/ problem-solving.
-Students will also receive seminars and lectures covering study skills and strategies such as time management, note taking and course planning.
+Students will also receive seminars and lectures covering strategies such as study skills, time management, note-taking, and course planning.

 The program is designed to give students who are already doing well in school an experience that is both challenging and fun.
 Participants will gain new academic tools that will help them excel even further academically.
 Our unique classes give students the one-on-one attention that is often missing in school, allowing them to explore their potential as writers, thinkers, and doers.When students leave the program, they will have:

 - Challenged themselves to solve advanced logic problems and puzzles

 - Read and analyzed different literary genres in a college-like seminar

 - Written and developed several drafts of a well-argued essay

 - Attended courses in Advanced Writing, Critical Reading, and Logic and Problem-Solving

 - Argument writing is a cornerstone of high school and college coursework.
 The writing classes at A+ Summer High School focus on guiding and supporting students through the writing process.
 Our instructors provide constant, individualized support throughout a comprehensive draft and revision process.
 A+ Summer writing classes focus on advanced writing skills needed in high school and beyond: revising for content, creating effective syntax and style, identifying claims that are thoughtfully supported using facts and text evidence from multiple, reliable sources.